 In support of NaNoWriMo, we publish the best short stories submitted by writers around the world.
-Over the last seven years, we’ve published over 170 exceptional tales by up-and-coming authors.
+Over the last seven years, we’ve published nearly 200 exceptional tales by up-and-coming authors.

-Join us for the seventh annual edition of the Los Angeles NaNo Anthology—a collection of stories edited by NaNoWriMo participants.
-Though our editing team is based in Los Angeles, we accept stories from writers around the world.
+Last year we published the seventh annual edition of the Los Angeles NaNo Anthology—a collection of stories edited by NaNoWriMo participants.
+Though our editing team is based in Los Angeles, we accepted stories from writers around the world.

-We’re currently accepting submissions for our 2020 anthology: Songs in the Key of Sunset.
-Our theme is endings and transformations, and the prompt is that the story must include a musical element in some way.
-We’re open to broad interpretations of these ideas, so feel free to use your imagination.
+Our 2020 anthology was Songs in the Key of Sunset.
+Its theme was endings and transformations, and the prompt was for the story to include a musical element in some way.
 If you want to see what we’ve accepted in the past, check out our 2019 anthology: Journeys to Uncharted Lands.

 Story submission guidelines:

-· This year’s short stories must fit the theme of endings and transformations.
+· Short stories must fit the theme of endings and transformations.
 The story must include a musical element in some way.
 (This does not have to be a key plot point.)

 · Maximum length: 4000 words.
 Shorter is sometimes better—make each word count!